Brokerages Expect Kintara Therapeutics, Inc. (NASDAQ:KTRA) Will Post Earnings of -$0.17 Per Share

-Brokerages predict that Kintara Therapeutics, Inc. (NASDAQ:KTRA) will announce earnings of ($0.17) per share for the current fiscal quarter, Zacks Investment Research reports.
-Zero analysts have issued estimates for Kintara Therapeutics’ earnings.
-The lowest EPS estimate is ($0.21) and the highest is ($0.13).
-Kintara Therapeutics also reported earnings of ($0.17) per share during the same quarter last year.
-The business is expected to announce its next earnings results on Wednesday, May 12th.
+Analysts expect Kintara Therapeutics, Inc. (NASDAQ:KTRA) to announce earnings of ($0.17) per share for the current quarter, Zacks reports.
+Zero analysts have issued estimates for Kintara Therapeutics’ earnings, with the highest EPS estimate coming in at ($0.13) and the lowest estimate coming in at ($0.21).
+Kintara Therapeutics also reported earnings per share of ($0.17) in the same quarter last year.
+The company is expected to report its next earnings results on Wednesday, May 12th.

 On average, analysts expect that Kintara Therapeutics will report full-year earnings of ($1.63) per share for the current year, with EPS estimates ranging from ($1.74) to ($1.52).
-For the next fiscal year, analysts anticipate that the business will report earnings of ($0.62) per share, with EPS estimates ranging from ($0.64) to ($0.59).
-Zacks’ EPS averages are a mean average based on a survey of research firms that cover Kintara Therapeutics.
+For the next year, analysts forecast that the firm will post earnings of ($0.62) per share, with EPS estimates ranging from ($0.64) to ($0.59).
+Zacks’ EPS averages are a mean average based on a survey of analysts that follow Kintara Therapeutics.

-Kintara Therapeutics (NASDAQ:KTRA) last issued its quarterly earnings results on Thursday, February 11th.
-The company reported ($0.22) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.14) by ($0.08).
+Kintara Therapeutics (NASDAQ:KTRA) last released its quarterly earnings results on Thursday, February 11th.
+The company reported ($0.22) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.14) by ($0.08).

+An institutional investor recently bought a new position in Kintara Therapeutics stock.
+Envestnet Asset Management Inc. bought a new stake in shares of Kintara Therapeutics, Inc. (NASDAQ:KTRA) in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor bought 15,658 shares of the company’s stock, valued at approximately $27,000.
+Institutional investors own 1.18% of the company’s stock.

 Kintara Therapeutics Company Profile